Gamma Velorum

-Gamma Velorum is a quadruple star system in the constellation Vela.
+Gamma Velorum is a double star in the constellation Vela, with each of the two stars a spectroscopic binary.
 This name is the Bayer designation for the star, which is Latinised from γ Velorum and abbreviated γ Vel.
-At a combined magnitude of +1.7, it is one of the brightest stars in the night sky, and contains by far the closest and brightest Wolf–Rayet star.
-It has the traditional name Suhail al Muhlif and the modern name Regor /'riːgɔr/, but neither is approved by the International Astronomical Union.
+At a combined magnitude of +1.72, it is one of the brightest stars in the night sky, and contains by far the closest and brightest Wolf–Rayet star.
+It has the traditional name Suhail al Muhlif and the modern name Regor /'riːgɔr/, but neither is approved by the International Astronomical Union, making it the brightest star by apparent magnitude without an IAU approved name.